Reddit CEO Steve Huffman: 'It's time we grow up and behave like an adult company'

 While the fees will not hurt everyone, some third-party developers say the new bills from Reddit would be exorbitant.
 Christian Selig told NPR the new charges could cost Apollo, which has just one part-time employee, around $20 million a year.

-Four of the most popular mobile Reddit apps, including Apollo, have announced they will be going out of business because of the new costly fees for accessing what is called application programming interface, also known as the API.
+Four of the most popular mobile Reddit apps, including Apollo, have announced they will be going out of business because of the new costly fees for accessing what is called application programming interface, also known as the API, which is how software communicates with each other.

 Huffman said negotiations have broken down with two of the most popular apps, Apollo and Reddit is Fun, but he said Reddit is willing to negotiate with most third-party developers.